What to Buy (and Avoid Buying) in April

 2. Easter Goodies

 There may still be snow in the forecast for some of us, but winter is almost done.
 And that means stores are clearing out their inventory to make way for spring and summer stock.
-Get bargains on snow shovels, ice melt, snowblowers, snowball makers, sleds, and anything else related to jack frost.
+Get bargains on snow shovels, ice melters, snow blowers, snowball makers, sleds, and anything else needed when Jack Frost comes visiting.

 7. Car Parts and Accessories

-Tax refunds are here, and Mother’s Day is just around the corner.
+Mother's Day is Sunday, May 11th (unless you live in Britain, like my mum does — March 30th this year).
 The jewelers will be trying to part you from your hard earned cash with deals on sparkling necklaces, earrings, and brooches.
-If you wait too long, you’ll be paying top dollar for the same items in May.
+If you wait too long, you'll be paying top dollar for the same items in May.
+Don't be one of those last minute shoppers; it will cost you.

 And What to Avoid…